Trends in Prisoner Litigation, as the PLRA Enters Adulthood

 A federal prisoner was seriously and permanently injured when, after fleeing from a prison fight, he slipped in a pool of blood and slammed into a metal railing.
 Following a two-day bench trial in Wheeling, West Virginia, prisoner Terry ...

 New York: Burns from Faulty Steam Cooker Net Prisoner $2,500

 by Mark Wilson

 Last year, the New York Court of Claims awarded a prisoner $2,500 after he suffered burns from a faulty steam cooker.
-The court found prison officials had negligently failed to fix the cooker despite being ...
+The court found prison officials had negligently failed to fix the cooker despite being aware it ...

 Pennsylvania: $65,000 Settlement for Brain Injury Caused by Guard’s Excessive Force